suruleredotdev/tweet-arena-tool/README.md

 tool to send periodic Are.na block/link to Twitter as threads

-CLI-only for now, deployable JSON API later!
+CLI-only for now, later: deployable JSON API and Web UI!

 ## Usage